SRabb/GettingCleaningProject/CodeBook.md

 a number of times while being monitoried via a wrist-attached smartphone (Samsung Galaxy S II).
 Their triaxial acceleration (from the phone's accelerometer) and Triaxial Angular velocity (from the phone's gyroscope) were recorded during these tasks.

-From the original study, " were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+From the original study, these recordings "were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain"

+Of the 561 metrics originally recorded (see "features.txt" in this repository), only the average score values ("mean" values) and standard deviation values ("std" values) were used in the submitted data set.